djiesr/Hydro-Quebec_Open_Data/README.md

 Copy the hq_open_data.yaml file with your other package file.

-If you didn't configure package file, follow these steps.
+If you didn't configure packages file before, follow these steps:

 1. Add these lines in your configuration.yaml.
-If you already have a line "homeassistant:", just copy the package line.
+If you already have a line "homeassistant:", just copy the "packages" line.

-homeassistant: <BR>
+> homeassistant: <BR>
-packages: !include_dir_named packages/
+> &nbsp;&nbsp;packages: !include_dir_named packages/

+2. Create the "packages" folder in your "config" folder in Home Assistant.
 2. Download or copy the hq_open_data.yaml file in your "HA"/config/packages/ folder.
 3. Reboot HA
 4. All sensor start by "Hydro-Québec Demande" or "Hydro-Québec Production"